szapps/knight-path/README.md

 ## License

-This code is property of MBition
+This code is free to use and extend